O&E Seed Grants

 CHHS Engaged Scholarship Seed Grant

 Engaged Scholarship Description: Engaged scholarship emerges from both learning and discovery in collaboration with communities.
-It engages scholars in academically relevant work that simultaneously meet the university mission as well as community needs.
+It engages scholars in academically relevant work that simultaneously meets the university's mission as well as community needs.
 Scholars engage with communities by integrating scholarly interests that are relevant to the assets, needs, and reciprocal interests of both the community and campus partners.

 Required Documents: